 Suzie Comics #51* (September 1945) is actually just the third issue in self-titled series, numbering was continued from Laugh Comix #48.
 Suzie herself first appeared July 1942 in the predecessor to the series, Top-Notch Laugh Comics #28.

-Suzie began in the “working girl” genre in the likes of Nellie, Tessie etc., except, due to her “blonde bumbling,” she could never stay working The cute but clumsy protagonist befriends the awkward Ferdie and for much of the brainless brainless beauty’s run, Katy Keene served as her backup stories.
-Curiously, stories for both Cindy and Katy always seemed to revolve around endless reasons for requiring a change of clothing?
+Suzie began in the “working girl” genre in the likes of Nellie, Tessie and others, except due to Suzie’s “blonde bumbling,” she could never stay working for long.
+The cute but clumsy protagonist befriends the awkward Ferdie and for much of the brainless beauty’s run Katy Keene served as her backup stories.
+Curiously, stories for both Suzie and Katy always seemed to revolve around endless reasons for requiring a change of clothing?
 “If you knew Suzie like WE know Suzie”

 Of note, the Suzie #69 is referenced decades later in August 2007 issue of Archie & Friends #110.
 Katy Keene goes to a California comic convention where she looks for Suzie Comics #62, the only one of the series she’s missing.